hoytech/quadrable/README.md

 ![](docs/proof1.svg)

-At this point you have a value, but you can't be sure that the result wasn't tampered with.
+At this point you have a value, but you can't be sure that it wasn't tampered with.
 Maybe John's balance is actually "$0.05", or perhaps there isn't a record for John Smith at all.

 In order to convince you that the record exists and is correct, the provider must send a proof along with the JSON.
 You can use this proof to re-compute the root hash and see if it matches the trusted root hash you acquired earlier.
 First compute the leaf hash.
 In Quadrable you do that by hashing the JSON value and combining it with the key's hash (see [collapsed leaves](#collapsed-leaves)).